10 reasons to buy a vacation home + pros and cons

 Two people use their computers in their luxury vacation homes.

 When buying a vacation home, you can access second home financing options.
-Remember that you may need a higher credit score and a larger down payment.
-Also, you can expect higher interest rates than on a loan for a primary residence.Additionally, your vacation home expenses don’t end with the down payment and mortgage — you’ll also need to budget for utilities, insurance, property taxes, maintenance and possible HOA fees.
+Keep in mind that you may need a higher credit score and a larger down payment, and expect interest rates slightly higher than on a primary residence loan.
+Beyond the second home down payment and mortgage, budget for utilities, insurance, property taxes, maintenance, and possible HOA fees.

 A graphic shares the pros and cons of vacation home ownership.